titovanton/flexible-stars/README.md

 ></div>
 <input id="rate" type="text" name="rate">
 ```
-After initing, plugin will not lock widget as ti set in `inputLock` by default.
+After initing, plugin will not lock widget as it set in `inputLock` by default.
 This option would be usefull with HTML forms.